Mumuskeh/Uncle-Yar-s-Workshop-for-pull-requests-/01 Mods - Armor - New/New High End Outfits [Theo_the_Dog]/readme.txt

 In addition, added NPC spawns that can wear and drop the outfits (two NPCs per outfit, one NPC in ranks 3 and 4 of the respective faction), and made them sellable.

+Includes integration for:
-Includes integration to 1st Person View and Grok's Stash Overhaul.
+1st Person View.

-Grok's Stash Overhaul integration.
+Grok's Stash Overhaul.
 The SKATs are rare as a SKAT, and the Ancient suit will also be very rare, given it's a great Sunrise outfit.

-Mags Redux integration.
+Mags Redux.
 Outfits will have the corresponding carry capacity of SKATs and Sunrises.
+Outfit Attachment Overhaul.

 ----------------------------------------------------------
 -Patches: